 My cousin recommended this book as one of the few fiction books she feels accurately captures what it was like to grow up in Alaska in the late 20th century.
 Hannah has Alaska cred too, in the 1980’s her parents co-founded the Great Adventure Lodge in Sterling, Alaska.

-Life doesn’t get better for Ernt, his drinking escalates, and he befriends Mad Earl who is the local white supremist.
+This is no fairy tale and life doesn’t get better for Ernt.
+His drinking escalates, and he befriends Mad Earl who is the local white supremist.
 Mad Earl is not the influencer Ernt needed in his life but Ernt is incapable of appreciating the good people of the community.
 In the meantime, Ernt’s daughter, Leni, grows up in Alaska’s wild splendor – long before it was ruined by cruise ships and roads that lead to actual places- and she thrives as her father twists into alcoholic violence.

-There is more to the book, like Hannah’s description of the caring and accepting community that helps the Allbrights prep for their first winter and then Hannah shows us the other side of that same community, the one that stands aloof as it witnesses Ernt’s increasing violence against his family.
-And there are eccentric and heroic Alaskan characters throughout the book, like the town rich guy who is prepping his land for tourism (despite Ernt’s and Mad Earl’s anger over the changes this enables) and the handsome son of the rich guy, who can’t help but notice the bright and capable Leni.
+There is more to the book, like Hannah’s description of the caring and accepting community that helps the Allbrights prep for their first winter and Hannah also shows the other side of that same community, the one that stands aloof as it witnesses Ernt’s increasing violence against his family.
+And there are eccentric and heroic Alaskan characters throughout the book and the handsome son of the town rich guy, who can’t help but notice the bright and capable Leni.
 And in the end, there is that ‘one mistake’ plus one more that my cousin warned about, which ruins Leni’s dreams.

 I raced through this story.
-It is dramatic, filled with eccentrics, heroes and villains, there are tense and frightening set-ups, and loving descriptions of Alaska’s unmatched natural beauty.
-It reads a bit like a YA novel, but Alaska has that vibe as well.
+It is dramatic, filled with eccentrics, heroes, and villains and loving descriptions of Alaska’s natural beauty.
+The books reads a little like a YA novel, but Alaska has that vibe as well.
 I trust my cousin on this one.
 If you want to get a feel for what it was like to grow up as a young girl in Alaska in the 1970’s and 80’s, this is the book to pick up.